 (3) To be interested in participating and contributing to the club.
 You should get to know the club and its members well enough to decide that you wish to participate in club events.
 And contribute by organizing trips and events, and helping with campsite reservations, or at least be enthusiastic enough that we know you would do so if called upon.

-(4) To be recommended by a member for membership.
-When you indicate your readiness to become a member, you need to be recommended by at least one club member and your recommendation will be discussed at a club business meeting.
-Your recommender(s) will be the member(s) that you have climbed with.
+(4) To be recommended by members for membership.
+When you indicate your readiness to become a member, you need to be recommended by at least two (2) club members and your recommendation will be discussed at a club business meeting.
+Your recommenders will be the members that you have climbed with.
 Some people become members within a month and some take a couple of years, average would be about a year.

 A word of caution new members do not necessarily lead climb!
 Most have had some experience at the "sharp end", but some have had none.
 So for non-members, you can't call up any member and expect them to be able to lead you up "Astroman" (very few members could!), or even "Munginella".